ajahne/blog/_drafts/2023-8-17-scaling-yourself-as-a-manager.md

 I had to delegate.
 I took myself off the critical path and our velocity increased by 40%.

+Delegation is a large topic and worth its own post, a few quick hits
+- Not everything can be delegated (e.g. performance reviews, crucial conversations, etc.)
+- Where possible, best align people's passions with what you are delegation
+- Be clear on your expectations - what does success / failure look like

 ### Coaching
 Up-leveled engineer to TLM to full manager of the team in less than 9 months provided me the bandwidth to direct a separate team, scale it, and drive impact for out business